 3 children, 3 adults killed in shooting at Nashville grade school; shooter dead

-Three students and three adults were shot and killed at a school in Nashville on Monday, officials confirmed.
-The suspected shooter, who officials identified as a female, was fatally shot by police.
+A female shooter opened fire at a private Catholic grade school in Nashville on Monday, killing three children and three adults, officials said.
+The suspected shooter was fatally shot by police, authorities said.

 Authorities have not released the names or ages of the victims or the shooter, who officials said was armed with "at least" two assault rifles and a handgun.